Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 On Sept.
 22, when west of Bloody Foreland, Ireland, she was torpedoed and sunk by U-100 (Schepke), position 55 08N 17 40W*, the torpedo striking foreward of the bridge, probably in hold No. 2, starboard side.
 Due to the many ships having been sunk around her beforehand, all on board were already on deck, wearing their life jackets, but she sank so quickly that there was no time to launch the lifeboats and they had to jump overboard.
 She went down with such violence that the forward superstructure was torn to pieces.

-The 31 survivors were rescued from rafts or lifeboats that had been floating around by the British corvette HMS Heartsease 45 minutes after the torpedo had hit.
-Some were badly injured, one of whom, Donkeyman Pettersen, had a a piece of wood piercing right through his body in the lower region of his abdomen back to front; half of it could be reached and taken out from the back.
+The 31 survivors were rescued from rafts or lifeboats that had been floating around by the escorting British corvette HMS Heartsease 45 minutes after the torpedo had hit.
+Some were badly injured, one of whom, Donkeyman Pettersen, had a piece of wood piercing right through his body in the lower region of his abdomen back to front; half of it could be reached and taken out from the back.
 The 3rd engineer, the 1st mate and Able Seaman Kieding were also injured.
 The latter had been on lookout duty, and was the only one on the bridge who survived.

 The maritime inquiry was held in Liverpool on Sept.
 30-1940 with the 1st and 3rd mates, the 1st engineer, the radio operator and the boatswain appearing.
 The 1st engineer had been standing on the after deck when Simla was attacked, and as she went down by the bow he and some others (including the 3rd mate) threw themselves on to the raft and went down with the suction as she sank, but came up again.
 The radio operator, the 1st mate and several others had managed to scramble into the motorboat after the ship had gone down.

 In Philadelphia, where Simla had taken on board cargo, rumours were going around that she had been torpedoed on her way to the U.K. Some (in unnamed circles) indicated that the captain was up to fishy business.
 In a telegram via the Naval Office in Ottawa on Oct.
-4 he was accused of being pro-German and untrustworthy, and therefore on his way to Norway with the ship.
+4 he was accused of being pro-German and untrustworthy and, therefore, on his way to Norway with the ship.
 The Admiralty was requested to keep an eye out for this deserter.
 The telegram was duly registered by the Admiralty but they didn't bother to reply.
 For security reasons it was found to be unwise to publish details on the truth about Simla and Convoy HX 72 just for the purpose of stopping the rumours on the peaceful side of the Atlantic.

 Crew List: